santureddy/AWS-SAA-C02-Course/README.md

 Aurora architecture is VERY different from RDS.

-It uses a **cluster** which is:

-- A single primary instance and 0 or more replicas.
+It uses a **cluster**, a single primary instance and 0 or more replicas.

 - The replicas within Aurora can be used for reads during normal operation.
   - Provides benefits of RDS multi-AZ and read-replicas.
-- Aurora doesn't use local storage for the compute instances.
-  - An Aurora cluster has a shared cluster volume.
+- An Aurora cluster has a shared cluster volume for the compute instances.
   - Provides faster provisioning.
   - Improved availability.
   - Better performance.